BGSU-RNA/R3DAlign/Readme.md

 Developed by Ryan Rahrig.
 Transferred to Github by Anton Petrov.
+Updated by Craig Zirbel

-Tested on Matlab R2007b and Octave 3.6.3
+Tested on Matlab R2007b, R2019b, and Octave 3.6.3, at various times.
+We try to maintain backward compatibility, but it cannot be assured.